IowaDave/avr-dx/_posts/2024-05-06-evsys-blinking-without-thinking.md

 * "**signal**" is just a voltage level, or a change in the level.
 Note that it specifies a *voltage*, saying nothing about any *current*.
 * "**route**" is a physical pathway, like a jumper wire but traced on the silicon, by which a signal arising in one place can be sensed in another, different place.
-* "**place**" refers to the peripherals built into the microcontroller.
+* "**place**" refers to the peripherals built into the microcontroller, such as an I/O pin, a timer, or the analog-to-decimal converter (ADC).

-It means one can establish a circuit inside the microcontroller whereby a signal at one place can control an action at another.
+It means one can establish a circuit inside the microcontroller whereby a signal originating at one place can control an action at another.

 ### Seeing Is Believing

 It is now hands-on-the-breadboard time.
-The following steps enable a switch *with almost no current passing through it* to turn a light on and off.
+The following steps enable a switch *with almost no current passing through it* to drive current in another, different circuit, turning a light on and off.

 **Step 1**: establish the switch as the signal's source.
 Connect: